YuchenX063/template/_pages/methodologies.md

 With all these tables created and associated, the database records the information of catholic institutions, people, and the relationship between them in different years.

+## The Two Web Frameworks

+There are many web frameworks that can build a database as well as a website that can query the database and display data to users.
+In this project, I am using and comparing two of them: Django, which is written in Python, and Nodejs/Angular, which are written in JavaScript.

+- Django (Python)

+- Nodejs/Angular (JavaScript)